Types and amount of maternity pay

 - how long they get this pay for

-Pay set out in the employment contract is known as 'enhanced' or 'contractual' maternity pay, if it's above the legal minimum for maternity pay.
+Pay set out in the employment contract is known as 'enhanced' or 'contractual' maternity pay, if it's more than statutory (legal minimum) maternity pay.

 Offering enhanced maternity pay can help your business attract and keep the best employees.